entropic-security/xgadget/README.md

 Though not yet as mature as some of its contemporaries, it contains unique and experimental functionality.
 To the best of our knowledge, `xgadget` is the first gadget search tool to have these features:

-* Finds registers that can be controlled (overwritten) - not just those that match a user-provided regex
+* Finds gadgets that control (overwrite) specific registers - not just operands of a `pop` instruction or matches for a given regex
     * Use the `--reg-ctrl <optional_register_name>` flag
 * JOP search uses instruction semantics - not hardcoded regex for individual encodings
     * Optionally filter to JOP "dispatcher" gadgets with flag `--dispatcher`